What is PROM?

 Many doctors at this time said that women should give birth within 24 hours after their water broke, even if that required an automatic Cesarean.

 In 1966, Shubeck et al wrote,

-“With rupture of membranes, the clock of infection starts to tick; from this point on isolation and protection of the fetus from external microorganisms virtually ceases…Fetal mortality, largely due to infection, increases with the time from rupture of membranes to the onset of labor.”
-(Shubeck et al., 1966)
+“With rupture of membranes, the clock of infection starts to tick; from this point on isolation and protection of the fetus from external microorganisms virtually ceases…Fetal mortality, largely due to infection, increases with the time from rupture of membranes to the onset of labor” (Shubeck et al., 1966).

-When we looked at these classic articles, we too were struck by the large increase in the risk of stillbirth and newborn death the longer a mother’s water was broken after PROM.
+When we looked at these historical articles, we too were struck by the large increase in the risk of stillbirth and newborn death the longer a mother’s water was broken after PROM.
 One study found that as many as 50% of babies were stillborn or died after birth if their mothers developed a fever or had other signs of infection with PROM (Lanier et al., 1965).

 No wonder doctors were so afraid of long periods between the water breaking and birth!
 In some studies, taking more than 24 hours for the baby to be born led to death rates that were 2 or 3 times higher than babies who were born within 24 hours after PROM!

 However, it is important to understand the differences between how women were cared for in the 1950s and 1960s and how they are cared for today—many decades later.

 First of all, nearly all of the studies back then had overall death rates that would be considered completely unacceptable today.
 Whether or not a mother experienced PROM, the overall stillbirth and newborn death rates in these studies were as high as 4% for hospital births.

 The researchers did not usually report the number of breech births, Cesareans, and use of forceps during birth.
 Babies sometimes died from botched forceps deliveries.
 Because Cesareans were so uncommon back then, women who needed Cesareans to save their babies often did not have them.